yireo/yireo-slides/slides/yireo/joomla_composer.md

 ---
 # Using composer
 - Login to a shell

+---
+# WARNING: You need a shell
+- SSH with a shell
+    - Bash
+    - Zsh
+    - C-shell
+- Not all hosting providers offer this for use

+---
+# Using composer
+- Login to a shell
 - Install a package
     - `$ composer require a/b`
 - Installing packages when `vendor/` is missing